Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 The days proceed as follows: first, we have a general introduction of the central case studies of the day.
 After that, we organize several workshops.
 Each workshop is structured as follows:

-As a result, at the end of the Summer School, all participants will have a draft-design of a deliberative process that they can apply in their own community.
+As a result, at the end of the Autumn School, all participants will have a draft-design of a deliberative process that they can apply in their own community.

 We are very proud to present a very diverse group of international experts, who have worked on a range of different deliberative projects: